sonugahoi/SD_SELF_PROJECT/README.md

 # Snakes-and-Ladders
+NAME - SACHIN GUPTA
+CV POINTS -                                                                                                                    [Aug’23]
-•	Developed a classic Snakes and Ladders multiplayer game in python by importing random module
+•	Developed a classic Snakes and Ladders multiplayer game in Python by importing random module.
-•	Applied all rules of the snake and Ladders game where players can roll the dice in their own turn
+•	Applied all rules of the Snake and Ladders game where players can roll the dice in their own turn.

 # Rules to play Snakes and Ladders Game
 1. Board is a grid of 10*10 grid of 100 squares